2012 United States gubernatorial elections: Missouri

 Governor Jay Nixon sought re-election.

 Dave Spence, a businessman from St. Louis, won the Republican nomination over attorney Bill Randles in the August 7, 2012 primary.

 Jim Higgins was the Libertarian candidate.

 Nixon won the general election over Spence and Higgins.

-The Lieutenant Governor is elected separately.
+The lieutenant governor is elected separately.

+As of 2024, this is the last time a Democrat won the governorship of Missouri.
+This is also the last time that a gubernatorial nominee and a lieutenant gubernatorial nominee of different opposite political parties were elected governor and lieutenant governor in Missouri, to date.

 Montana

 Governor Brian Schweitzer was term-limited in 2012.

 The declared Democratic primary candidates were state Senator Larry Jent and state Attorney General Steve Bullock.

-The declared Republican primary candidates included Chouteau County commissioner Jim O'Hara, former state Senators Corey Stapleton and Ken Miller, terrorism and national security analyst Neil Livingstone, former Congressman Rick Hill, and Truck driver Keith Winkler.
+The declared Republican primary candidates included Chouteau County commissioner Jim O'Hara, former state senators Corey Stapleton and Ken Miller, terrorism and national security analyst Neil Livingstone, former Congressman Rick Hill, and truck driver Keith Winkler.

 Steve Bullock and Rick Hill won their respective primaries.
 Bullock defeated Hill and Libertarian Ron Vandevender in the general election.

 New Hampshire

 Governor John Lynch retired rather than running for re-election.

 Maggie Hassan, former Majority Leader of the New Hampshire State Senate, defeated former state senator Jackie Cilley and firefighter Bill Kennedy to become the Democratic nominee.
-Former Chairman of the New Hampshire Board of Education Ovide Lamontagne, who narrowly lost the Republican primary for Senate in 2010, defeated conservative activist and former state representative Kevin Smith and Bill Tarr to win the Republican nomination.
+Former chairman of the New Hampshire Board of Education Ovide Lamontagne, who narrowly lost the Republican primary for Senate in 2010, defeated conservative activist and former state representative Kevin Smith and Bill Tarr to win the Republican nomination.
 Hassan won the general election.

-New Hampshire does not have a position of Lieutenant Governor.
+New Hampshire does not have a position of lieutenant governor.

 North Carolina

 Governor Beverly Perdue retired rather than run for re-election.

 Walter Dalton and Pat McCrory won their respective primaries, and McCrory won the general election.

-The Lieutenant Governor of North Carolina was elected separately.
+The lieutenant governor of North Carolina was elected separately.

 North Dakota

-Governor Jack Dalrymple succeeded John Hoeven after the latter was elected Senator and ran for a full term in 2012.
+Governor Jack Dalrymple succeeded John Hoeven after the latter was elected senator, and ran for a full term in 2012.
 Drew Wrigley was his running mate.
 Dalrymple defeated architect Paul Sorum for the nomination.

 State Senate Minority leader Ryan Taylor was the Democratic nominee.
 Ellen Chaffee was his running mate.
 Dalrymple won the general election.